Three Factors That Lead To Chronic Nasal and Sinus Problems And How To Fix Them

-For most patients, chronic sinus-related symptoms are not the result of a single condition, but rather a chronic, multi-factorial breakdown in the proper function of the nose and sinuses.
-While some medical treatments do help in the short run, lasting relief is usually only achieved when all of the persistent issues and their underlying causes are addressed.
+For most patients, chronic sinus-related symptoms are not the result of a single condition, but rather a chronic, multi-factorial breakdown in the normal filtering and cleansing function of the nose and sinuses.
+While some medical treatments do help in the short run by temporarily decreasing swelling or killing bacteria, lasting relief is usually only achieved when all of the persistent issues and their underlying causes are addressed.

 When examining the pathway to lasting nasal and sinus health, an understanding of a few critical terms can be very helpful:

 Chronic – a term which describes any condition lasting more than 12 weeks.

 Recurrent – this means something happens at least 3-4 times a year for several years in a row.

 Mucosa – the moist lining of the nasal and sinus passages.
 Under the microscope mucosa is a microscopically thin lining coated with small, hair-like structures (cilia).

 Mucociliary Clearance – the healthy flow of thin, watery mucus pushed along continuously by the cilia, or microscopic hairs that line the nasal and sinus passages.
 This is a very efficient system that has essentially broken down in patients with chronic nasal and sinus problems.
 Just as tears sweep across the eye to clean it every time we blink, mucociliary clearance is vital to keeping the nasal and sinus passages clear of debris, allergens, viruses, bacteria, and fungi.
 This flow can be halted by viral infection and inflammation, which cause an increase in mucus secretion and an inability to clear it from the nose and sinuses (rhinosinusitis).
 This buildup of mucus creates a protein-rich medium in a warm, dark, moist environment that is just perfect for growing bacteria!